Monica7703/project/README.md

-# 🐱 Cat Side Scroller Game
+# Dino Side Scroller Game

 A simple yet engaging 2D side-scrolling game built using Python and Pygame.
-You control a jumping cat that must avoid obstacles to survive as long as possible.
+You control a jumping dino that must avoid obstacles to survive as long as possible.

 This project was created as part of a digital arts & media course final project, combining creativity, interactivity, and programming skills.